 show zebra

 Display various statistics related to the installation and deletion of routes, neighbor updates, and LSP's into the kernel.
+In addition show various zebra state that is useful when debugging an operator's setup.

 show zebra client [summary]